 6. Use Sunscreen That Will Protect Them and the Environment

 Niue is a country that takes pride in protecting its land and waters, which you can contribute to by making sure your family uses reef-safe sunscreen.
 Niue is lined with stunning coral, which can be damaged by harmful oxybenzone in standard sunscreens.
 Make sure you buy your family natural reef-safe sunscreens, such as the ones we list in the 5 Best Reef-Safe Sunscreens for Kids & Babies.

 7. Bring Their Own Snorkelling Gear

 Snorkelling is a major part of a getaway to Niue, especially considering that the island has no rivers running off into the ocean to impair visibility.
 There are all kinds of wonderful tropical fish and coral to see just off the coast, so make sure your kids have the best experience possible by bringing their own snorkelling gear!
-Snorkelling gear is available to rent or to borrow from the resort, but picking the right size and something that hasn’t been too “overused” is tricky.
-Check out the 10 Best Kids Gadgets to Take to Niue for suggestions.
+Snorkelling gear is available to rent from Niue Blue and some accommodations, but picking the right size and something that hasn’t been too “overused” is tricky.
+Check out the 15 Essentials You Need to Pack for Niue for suggestions.

 8. Pack Some Games

 There’s always a bit of downtime when travelling, from taking your flight to Niue to relaxing back at your accommodation after the day’s adventures.
 Games are an essential boredom-buster while getting the whole family bonding, so pack some travel-size games!
 Some family favourites are Uno and Connect 4 Grab & Go!